 Third Trimester (from 28 weeks to delivery, around 40 weeks)

-The laboratory tests used during these weeks are primarily directed toward preparing for the birth of a healthy baby and may include the following:
+The laboratory tests used during these weeks are primarily directed toward preparing for the birth of a healthy baby.
+Testing may include the following:

 - Urine culture to detect bacteriuria (may be repeated)